fpusan/tutorial-template/docs/source/SQMtools.rst

 .. _SQMtools subset:
 Creating subsets of your data
 =============================
-:ref:`SQM <SQM object>` and :ref:`SQMbunch <SQMbunch>` objects can be subsetted to select only certain features of interest.
+:ref:`SQM <SQM object>` and :ref:`SQMbunch <SQMbunch object>` objects can be subsetted to select only certain features of interest.
 This can be achieved with the following functions:

 - :doc:`SQMtools/subsetSamples`: select the requested samples
 - :doc:`SQMtools/subsetTax`: select data from the requested taxon